 Even if Fuel is still in development, it is already being used in real applications.
-Here we report the first ones we are aware of.
+Here, we report the first ones we are aware of.
 Fuel is also ported by external developers to other Smalltalk dialects.

 Moose Models.
-Moose is an open-source platform for software and data analysis [18].
+Moose is an open-source platform for software and data analysis [22].
 It uses large data models that can be exported and imported from files.
-The models produces by Moose represent source code and information produced by analyzers.
+The models produced by Moose represent source code and information produced by analyzers.
 A Moose model can easily contain 500,000 entities.
 Moose is also implemented on top of Pharo.
 The Fuel Moose extension is eight times faster in exporting and four times faster in importing than its competitor MSE.
-We have developed a model export/import extension which has been integrated into Moose Suite 4.4.
+We have developed a model export/import extension[‡] which has been integrated into Moose Suite 4.4.

-Pier CMS persistency.
-Pier is a content management system that is light, flexible and free [22].
+Pier content management system persistency.
+Pier is a content management system (CMS) that is light, flexible and free [23].
 It is implemented on top of the Seaside web framework [24].
-In Pier all the documents and applications are represented as objects.
-A simple persistency strategy has been implemented using Fuel.
-This tool persists Pier CMS kernels (large object graphs), i.e., Pier CMS websites.
-This way you can backup your system and load it back later on if desired.
+In Pier, all the documents and applications are represented as objects.
+A simple persistency strategy has been implemented using Fuel[§].
+This tool persists Pier CMS kernels (large object graphs), that is, Pier CMS websites.
+This way, you can backup your system and load it back later on if desired.

 SandstoneDB with Fuel backend.
-SandstoneDB is a lightweight Prevayler style embedded object database with an ActiveRecord API that does not require a command pattern and works for small applications that a single Pharo image can handle.
+SandstoneDB^{\P} is a lightweight Prevayler style embedded object database with an ActiveRecord API that does not require a command pattern, and works for small applications that a single Pharo image can handle.
 The idea is to make a Pharo image durable, crash proof and suitable for use in small office applications.
 By default, SandtoneDB used the SmartRefStream serializer.
-Now there is a Fuel backend which accelerates SandstoneDB 300% approximately.
+Now, there is a Fuel backend, which accelerates SandstoneDB 300% approximately.

 Newspeak port.
-Newspeak¶ is a language derived from Smalltalk.
-Its developers have successfully finished a port of Fuel to Newspeak and they are using it to save and restore their data sets.
-They had to implement one extension to save and restore Newspeak classes, which is http://onsmalltalk.com/sandstonedb-simple-activerecord-style-persistence-in-squeak
+Newspeak^{$\|$} is a language derived from Smalltalk.
+Its developers have successfully finished a port of Fuel to Newspeak, and they are using it to save and restore their data sets.
+They had to implement one extension to save and restore Newspeak classes, which is complex because these are instantiated classes inside instantiated Newspeak modules [25] and not static Smalltalk classes in the Smalltalk dictionary.
+Fuel proved to be flexible enough to make such port successful taking only few hours of work.